agrifooddatacanada/OCA_training_pathway/deposit_schema.md

-# Saving, Depositing and/or Publishing your Schema (or all three)
+# Saving, Depositing and/or Publishing your Schema

 You will want to ensure your schema is available for reference and/or reuse.
+Here are several options:
-You can save your schema together with your data, and you can also deposit it and publish it, either together with a published dataset or separately as a publically available schema.
+* You can save your schema together with your data
+* You can deposit your schema together with a dataset
+* You can publish your schema separately, where it is given an identifier you can use to associate the schema with your datasets.

 ## Save your schema with your data